raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

   - Whether the run is an initial parse or associated with a specific `ReparseMeta` ID.
   - Summary of record counts and error counts for each file.
 - (Optional) Add a simple metric or log line summarizing a full reparse run (total files, successes, failures).
+- Add correlation IDs per parse (data_file_id, reparse_id) to all logs.
+- Consider a lightweight counter/metric (Django logging or StatsD if available) for parse duration and error count.

 ### Acceptance Criteria